How Cognitor Works: Six Specialist Lenses, Five Independent Verdicts, One Auditable Process

 Why One Source Is Never Enough

-• ✅ Six independent specialist lenses
+• ✅ Six specialist lenses — each operating through a distinct domain, no cross-contamination

-• ✅ Consensus and divergence made equally visible
+• ✅ Consensus and divergence made equally visible — both are information

 Layer 1 — The Panel: Six Specialist Lenses